 The significance of the Jordan River began as a simple geographic barrier, which — practically speaking — represented a border (Joshua 22:18-25).
 In fact, the serpentine river still represents a border between Israel and the nation of Jordan.

-But in Scripture, the Jordan River’s presence on Israel’s eastern edge stood as an enduring metaphor of transitions.
+But in the Bible, the Jordan River’s presence on Israel’s eastern edge stood as an enduring metaphor for transitions.

 These transitions point directly to your life as well.